joshrotenberg/mdbook-lint/CONTRIBUTING.md

 - **Naming**: See [CONVENTIONS.md](CONVENTIONS.md) for branch, commit, and code naming standards
 - **Labels**: Use appropriate GitHub labels when creating issues and PRs
 - **Documentation**: Keep it simple, factual, and helpful
+- **No Emojis**: Maintain professionalism - no emojis in commits, PRs, issues, or code

 ## Community